Refined Vertex Sparsifiers of Planar Graphs: Terminal-Cuts Scheme

-\begin{theorem} Every planar $k$-terminal network $G$ with $\gamma=\gamma(G)$ admits a \TCs with storage size of $O\Big(2^{\gamma}\big( 1+\sum_{i,j=1}^{\gamma} k_i\cdot k_j \big)\big(\gamma+\log n\big)\Big) \leq O(2^{\gamma}k^2(\gamma+\log n))$ bits. \end{theorem} \begin{proof}[Proof sketch] If $G$ is a planar $k$-terminal network with bounded $\gamma$, then Theorem \ref{THM: elementary mincuts bounded faces} characterize a special subsets of edges together with some small addition information for each such subset that denote by \emph{label}.
-It further prove that all the elementary cuts can be restored using only the cutsets and their labels.
-As each label can be stored by at most $O(\gamma)$ bits we get the following corollary. \end{proof}
+\begin{proof}[Proof sketch] If $G$ is a planar $k$-terminal network with bounded $\gamma$, then Theorem \ref{THM: elementary mincuts bounded faces} characterize $2^{\gamma}k^2$ special subsets of edges together with some small addition information for each such subset that denote by \emph{label}.
+It further prove that all the elementary cuts can be restored using only the special subsets and their labels.
+As each label can be stored by at most $O(\gamma)$ bits, the storage bound follows. \end{proof}